Ramakrishnaragi/AWS-Mini_Lab_with_Proxy_Patch_Management_and-DB_Backup/README.md

 ```
 - ansible-playbook -i hosts apache.yml
 - The ansible successfully execute the task in the private server using the squid proxy
-- create a ALB, AUTOSCALING GROUP and Route53 for access the application securely, high avaliable, scalable
+- create a ALB, AUTOSCALING GROUP and Route53 for access the application securely, high available, scalable
 # or
-- For internet testing perpose we can use this also:
+- For internet testing purpose we can use this also:
 - ansible all -i hosts -m ping

 - crontab -e